VFORK(2) | System Calls | VFORK(2) |

 ()

-functions create a new process without fully copying the address space of the
+() functions create a new process without

-old process.
-These functions are useful in instances where the purpose of a
+useful in instances where the purpose of a

 fork(2) operation is to create a new

-system context for an exec(2) operation.
+system context for an exec(2)

-Unlike with the fork
+Unlike with the

-process borrows the parent's memory and thread of control until a call to
+function, the child process borrows the parent's memory and thread of

 execve

-to _exit(2)).
-Any modification made
+_exit(2)).
+Any modification made during

-the parent process on return from vfork
+parent process on return from vfork

 () or